 15. Ink PDF

-The app features professional annotation tools and styles for markup.
+With this PDF app, you can annotate PDF documents and styles for markup.
 It supports PDF audio reading and will recognize any PDF document with embedded audio.
 You can play audio in list or single-loop mode.

 Ink PDF supports daytime and night mode for reading in different light conditions.
 In addition, there’s the Paper option that changes the background of your PDF to that of a traditional paper.
 With the Eye Protection option, you can read safely.